valkey-io/valkey-rfc/Bloom.md

 The ValkeyBloom module brings in a bloom module data type into Valkey and provides commands to create / reserve bloom filters, operate on them (add items, check if items exist), inspect bloom filters, etc. It allows customization of properties of bloom filter (capacity, false positive rate, expansion rate, specification of scaling vs non-scaling filters etc) through commands and configurations.
 It also allows users to create scalable bloom filters and back up & restore bloom filters (through RDB load and save).

-ValkeyBloom provides commands (BF.*), configs, etc to operate on Bloom objects which are top-level structures containing lower-level BloomFilter provided by an external crate ValkeyBloom utilizes an open source (BSD-2) Bloom Filter Rust library around which it implements a scalable bloom filter.
+ValkeyBloom provides commands (BF.*), configs, etc to operate on Bloom objects which are top-level structures containing lower-level BloomFilter provided by an external crate.
+ValkeyBloom utilizes an open source (BSD-2) Bloom Filter Rust library around which it implements a scalable bloom filter.

 When a bloom filter is created, a bit array is created with a length proportional to the capacity (number of items the user wants to add to the filter) and hash functions are also created.
 The number of hash functions are controlled by the false positive rate that the user configures.